Translate / Traducir

 The notes have the signatures of Canales and Jiménez, with F. S. Prieto as well on the $10 and $25, and a selection of seals: "SECRETARIA DEL GOBIERNO DE TAMAULIPAS", "SERVANDO CANALES.
 VICTORIA" and "COMANDANCIA GENERAL DE TAMAULIPAS"

 Canales MolanoServando Canales Molano was born in Camargo, Tamaulipas, in 1830.
 At the age of 16 he joined the national forces, next to his father, to fight the Americans.
-He joined the rebellion of Ayutla in 1854 and at the start of the French Intervention organized an army corps called the Brigada Canales and participated in capture of Matamoros, Monterrey and other cities.
+He joined the rebellion of Ayutla in 1854 and at the start of the French Intervention organized an army corps called the Brigada Canales and participated in the capture of Matamoros, Monterrey and other cities.
 President Benito Juárez ratified his appointment as Brigadier General in 1872 and in 1877 he was raised to Major General, a degree confirmed by Porfirio Díaz in 1878.
 In 1876, as governor of Tamaulipas, he joined in Díaz’ Plan de Tuxtepec, participating in October of the same year in the Battle of the Hacienda de las Antonias that precipitated the fate of the government of Lerdo de Tejada.
 He was governor several times, briefly in August 1866, from September 1870 to June 1872, from August 1872 to September 1874, from June to September 1875 and finally from April to November 1876.
 After his last period as governor he retired from politics and died in Matamoros in 1881. sig Canales

 Tarquino Jiménez Arredondo was born in 1845.